utopyin/effect-orpc/README.md

 If you run `effect-orpc` inside a framework such as Hono, the handler executes through the runtime boundary and will not automatically inherit request-local `FiberRef` state from outer middleware.

-Import `makeEffectORPC` from the main package, and wrap the framework continuation with `withFiberContext` from `effect-orpc/node` to preserve request-scoped logs, tracing annotations, and other fiber-local state.
+To preserve request-scoped logs, tracing annotations, and other fiber-local state, wrap the framework continuation with `withFiberContext` from `effect-orpc/node`.

 ```ts
 import { Hono } from "hono";